2026 Art In The Pearl Festival of Fine Arts & Crafts:

 Wood: original works in wood that are hand-tooled, machine-worked, turned or carved.

-Accepted Artists will be allocated a space measuring 10ʼ deep by 10ʼ wide for their display.
-(A limited number of double wide and double-deep booths are available.)
+– Accepted Artists will be allocated a space measuring 10ʼ deep by 10ʼ wide for their display.
+(A limited number of double wide booths are available.)

 ***These requirements will be enforced for reasons of safety and crowd control, at the sole discretion of the Art In The Pearl.